How to Apply

 Applicants for the D.Env. degree must have an excellent scholastic record and must be acceptable to the admissions committee.
 Students must meet general requirements for admission to UCLA and have a 3.0 GPA on junior-senior work and a 3.5 GPA on graduate work leading to a Masters Degree.
-The overall academic record, including Graduate Record Examination (GRE) scores and Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examination scores (for students whose native language is not English), must reflect exceptional verbal and quantitative skills and drive toward academic achievement.
+The overall academic record must reflect exceptional verbal and quantitative skills and drive toward academic achievement.

 Admission to the Program has always been highly competitive.
-About 4-5 students are accepted each year.
-At any given time, there are about 10 students in residence at UCLA and about 20 conducting their dissertation residencies at appropriate host institutions.
+About 3-5 students are accepted each year.
+At any given time, there are 6-8 students at UCLA and about 12 students on residency conducting their dissertation research at appropriate host institutions.

 Applications to the D.Env in Environmental Science and Engineering must be submitted online via the general application form for admission to graduate study at UCLA.

 In addition to the general application requirements specified on that form, applicants are requested to submit the following.
 The general application form provides instructions how to submit letters of recommendation, as well as instructions how to upload additional materials as files.

 - Transcripts: Please scroll to the bottom of this page for more information regarding transcripts

 - TOEFL: For applicants whose native language is not English, scores from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examinations.

 - Letters of Recommendation: Three letters of recommendation, with letters from faculty members preferred

 Before being accepted unconditionally into the program, all students must have taken the following courses: